mukilk7/CarND-Behavioral-Cloning-P3/writeup_template.md

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* deliverables/model.h5.final containing a trained convolution neural network
+* deliverables/video_final.mp4 final output video of car driving itself via the model
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results

 ####2.
 Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing